Created by Michael Connelly

-EDITOR'S NOTE: And after eight novels with a badge, Michael Connelly's Harry Bosch finally became an official PI in Lost Light (2003), with both a California license and first person narration.
+EDITOR'S NOTE: After eight novels with a badge, Michael Connelly's Harry Bosch finally became an official P.I. in Lost Light (2003), with both a California license and first person narration.
 It was such a seismic shockwave in crime fiction circles at the time that it took not one, but two contributors (both die-hard Connelly fans) to give me the whole scoop.
 My sincere thanks to both Kelly Levendorf and Dale Stoyer for filling us in, and for being stand-up guys about it.

 HIERONYMOUS "HARRY" BOSCH was named after a 15th century painter infamous for his richly detailed landscapes of wanton debauchery and imaginatively graphic violence.
 Our Harry, meanwhile, grew up in Los Angeles, largely an orphan and occasionally in foster care, after his mother was arrested for prostitution and later murdered.
 Following a stint in Vietnam as a "tunnel rat," he became a police officer, eventually rising through the ranks to become a Homicide Detective-Three in the LAPD.